animeshsingh/kfp-tekton/sdk/README.md

 # Compiler for Tekton

-As we know, there is a SDK of `kubeflow pipeline` for end user to define pipelines for machine learning(ML).
-Actually the output stuff fo the SDK is yaml for [Argo](https://github.com/argoproj/argo).
+As we know, there is an SDK of `Kubeflow Pipeline` for end users to define pipelines for Machine Learning(ML).
+The output of the compiler from SDK is the yaml for [Argo](https://github.com/argoproj/argo).

-In this place, we try to update the `Comiler` of SDK to generate `Tekton` stuff.
+In its place, we have created an intial prototype to have the `Compiler` of SDK to generate `Tekton` yaml for a sequential pipeline scenario.

 ## Development Prerequisites
 1. [`Python`](https://www.python.org/downloads/): Python 3.5 or later
 2. [`Conda`](https://docs.conda.io/en/latest/): Package, dependency and environment management for Python

-## Take a try
+## Steps

 1. Setup Python env with Conda.